dshato42/terraform/terraform-eks/README.md

 ## CREATE ECR repository

-1. Create ecr (Elastic container registry)
+Create ecr (Elastic container registry)
     * provision using Terraform see [a relative link] ecr-terrafrom.tf
     * can be created using aws cli using the following commands. aws ecr create-repository --repository-name [REPOSITORY NAME]

+## Create AWS EKS cluster
-2. Provision EKS Cluster
+Provision EKS Cluster
     * Can be created using the aws cli with the following command. aws create cluster\
         --name [Name of the cluster]\